viamrobotics/docs/static/include/micro-rdk.md

 The micro-RDK currently only supports:

 - GPIO pins
-- analog readers
+- Analog readers
-- motors
+- Motors
-- encoders
+- Encoders

 See [GitHub](https://github.com/viamrobotics/micro-rdk) for code examples and more information about the micro-RDK.